 South Africa has a value-added tax (VAT) system of 14% on purchases and services.
 Visitors to the country can reclaim VAT on collective purchases of more than R250.
 The VAT Refund Offices can be found on the second floor of Cape Town International Airport.
 For more information, you can call +27 021 934 8675 or visit taxrefunds.co.za.

 It’s standard to tip 10% in restaurants, and R5 to R10 per piece of luggage in hotels and airports.
 Unofficial car guards will usually expect around R2 to R5 for watching your car, although this is discretionary.

-You’ll find foreign exchange bureau at all major shopping centres around Cape Town, various banks and at Cape Town International Airport.
+You’ll find a foreign exchange bureau at all major shopping centers around Cape Town, various banks and at Cape Town International Airport.
 Visit one of these sites to find the closest bureau to your location: